slaclab/paws/README.md

 and additional operations can be written by following the templates included in the manual.
-`slacx` also provides a plugin module so that it can be used as a component of other `Qt`-based applications, such as `xi-cam`.
+`slacx` also provides a plugin module so that it can be used as a component the `xi-cam` software package.
 The complete documentation of `slacx` can be found in the `doc` directory of this repository.